Amarthgul/HappyDungeonFriends/README.md

 By the end it should have all codes, images (include PSDs), and music available.

 Note that this project has a strong personal flavour, I do try to keep the naming, comments, and implementation consistent, but it is not strictly bound to any design pattern or strategy.
+Like sometimes the word "level" and "room" is used as if they are same, "mouse" and "cursor" can also be interchangeable in the naming.

 Currently still work in progress.